Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 contents.
 The file object and its metadata exist on disk, but its contents do not.
 * Hydrated placeholder.
 A hydrated placeholder is also an NTFS file with a reparse point, but it does have its contents.
-* Dirty placeholder.
-If any of the metadata of a file gets modified, GvFlt remembers that this file is no longer just a cache of the file projected by the provider.
-This file on disk now contains changes made by the user.
 * Full.
 A full file is a normal NTFS file, with no reparse point.
+This file on disk now contains changes made by the user.
 * Tombstone.
 A tombstone file records that a file with the same name was deleted.
 This prevents a deleted file from being immediately resurrected because it is being projected by the provider.
 It also allows providers to project a readonly view of their file system,